All Episodes

 That's a long time.

-You know, Terry McCullough said just what a week and a half ago, I'm fine with Joe being in the basement.
+You know, Terry McCullough said just, what, a week and a half ago, I'm fine with Joe being in the basement.

-He only sees two people a day is two body men.
+He only sees two people a day.

 You know, we have all of this happening around our country, and he doesn't talk.